shakesco/shakesco-docs/content/docs/autopayments/integration.md

 Amount should be given in units.
 So if you want 20 USD, enter `20`.
 Make sure to use `parseUnits` as directed in the docs.

 {{< callout type="warning" >}}
-Please enter amount in USD.
+Please enter amount in USD if using SDK.
 Convert from local currency accordingly.
+For API calls, check the list of [supported currencies](../../autopayments/api#currency-codes).
 {{< /callout >}}

 #### Fees